Estate Planning Documents to Consider Using For Small Business Owners

 - Decide who gets your business interest or business share.

 - Provide necessary information about the business in a secure place.
-This includes account numbers and password.
+This includes account numbers and passwords.

 - Choose how the business will be sold.